FrostyCakePop/all-trial-automation/README.md

-# all-trial-automation
+# FAILED-all-trial-automation
-Review automation system for All Trial Lawyers
+FAILED Review automation system for All Trial Lawyers